Transforming Infrastructure Performance

 Welcome & Opening Remarks

-Chairperson’s Address: The State of Infrastructure Performance in 2025
+Chairperson’s Address: The State of Infrastructure Performance in 2025- Bentley Systems

-Infrastructure performance is now at the center of national conversations, shaped by fiscal pressures, climate impacts, digital transformation, and the expectations of communities who rely on it every day.
+Infrastructure performance is now at the centre of national conversations, shaped by fiscal pressures, climate impacts, digital transformation, and the expectations of communities who rely on it every day.

-As Canada meets the challenges of a rapidly changing world, the imperative is clear: infrastructure must deliver more value, more reliably, and more sustainably and our communities and our economy.
+As Canada meets the challenges of a rapidly changing world, the imperative is clear: infrastructure must deliver more value, more reliably, and more sustainably for our communities and economy.

 In this opening address, Mark Coates, VP of Infrastructure Policy Advancement at Bentley Systems, will set the stage for the day by examining the current state of infrastructure performance in Canada and globally.
-He will highlight where progress is being made, where systemic challenges remain, and how leaders can work together to deliver better outcomes for citizens.
+He will highlight where progress is being made, where systemic challenges remain, and how leaders can work together to deliver better outcomes.

 Opening Keynote Address: MP Jennifer McKelvie- From Roads to Results: Aligning Infrastructure for Shared Success